PEduard-Andrei/PEduard-Andrei/README.md

 ### 🔜 Working on

-- A Python application that uses AI to automatically fill in missing or incomplete sections of images.
+- A Python application that utilizes AI to automatically fill in missing or incomplete sections of images.

 ### 📊 Stats